Mirantis/mke-docs/content/docs/concepts/architecture.md

 MKE 4k provides secure, scalable, policy-driven networking through the Calico container network interface (CNI).

-Calico is installed as the Container Network Interface (CNI) plugin, with the following configuration:
+The Calico configuration at installation is as follows:
-- IPv4 only, with a fixed Pod CIDR of `192.168.0.0/16`.
+- IPv4 only, with a fixed Pod CIDR of `192.168.0.0/16`
-- The datastore mode set to `kdd`.
+- Datastore mode set to `kdd`
-- `kube-proxy` set to `iptables` mode.
+- `kube-proxy` mode set to `iptables`
-- A `vxlan` backend, which uses the default port of `4789` for traffic and default virtual network ID of `4096`.
+- A `vxlan` backend that uses the default port of `4789` for traffic and the default virtual network ID of `4096`

 Refer to [Container Network Interface](../cni) for the network configuration details